Western Region Growth Plan

 Execute what the team already wants.
 Install operating rhythm that compounds.
 Earn the right to push harder in the next 90.

 Operating cadence live across the 5 areas.
 One pilot in market with measurable KPIs.
 Factory-to-service attach rate measurable weekly.
-Jay has clear line of sight to the FY27 plan.
+Leadership has clear line of sight to the FY27 plan.

 Scaling before the pilot proves out.
 Announcing strategy before the team is bought in.
-Competing with Rick instead of learning from him.
+Competing with the East peer instead of learning from them.

 Expand what worked.
 Kill what did not.
 Install the machine that lets the team outperform me.
 Make myself unnecessary to the day-to-day.

 Tier migration visible in Elite agreement ACV.
 Ignite cohort hired and onboarded.
 M&A targets in advanced diligence or deliberately killed.
-FY27 plan locked with Jay, co-owned by Area Managers.
+FY27 plan locked with leadership, co-owned by Area Managers.

 Over-promising FY27 numbers before pilots prove out.
 Taking credit for the team's wins.
 Losing customer relationships while executing on operating changes.